I Spit on Your Grave: Home media

 Elite Entertainment released I Spit on Your Grave on LaserDisc on December 8, 1998.
 Elite later issued a DVD as part of their Millennium Edition collection on December 17, 2002.

 The film received its first Blu-ray release on September 20, 2010, in the United Kingdom from 101 Films.
 It was released in an 'Ultimate Collector's Edition', containing the film on both Blu-ray and DVD, a collector's booklet, and a poster.
-At the time it was the most complete version released in the U.K., but it was not uncut - cuts of almost three minutes were required for an '18' rating to the rape scenes (previous U.K. releases were cut by over seven minutes).
-It was also released alongside the remake in a 'Limited Collector's Edition' on February 7, 2011, in the U.K. It was again submitted for U.K. DVD in 2020, and was passed with lesser cuts, this time totaling 1 min.
+At the time it was the most complete version released in the UK, but it was not uncut - cuts of almost three minutes were required for an '18' rating to the rape scenes (previous UK releases were cut by over seven minutes).
+It was also released alongside the remake in a 'Limited Collector's Edition' on February 7, 2011, in the UK.
+It was again submitted for UK DVD in 2020, and was passed with lesser cuts, this time totaling 1 min.
 41 secs.
 It was released on February 8, 2011, in the United States from Starz/Anchor Bay Entertainment.

 Ronin Flix released a three-disc collector's edition Blu-ray box set in 2020.
 The film was released again by Ronin Flix on 4K UHD on October 26, 2021 in a three-disc set, followed by a single-disc version on November 23, 2021.